elee012345/neural-network-from-scratch/README.md

 I am trying to write a basic neural network like how the book describes so it's probably not going to be written the best lol

+totally did not steal the mnist loader and files from the link above